Evel Knievel (2004 film): Plot

-In 1970, an employee of the Ideal Toy Company attends an event where he witnesses Evel Knievel get into a fight with bikers after one throws a tire iron at him.
+In 1970, an employee of the Ideal Toy Company attends an event where he witnesses Knievel get into a fight with bikers after one throws a tire iron at him.
 Knievel's fans attack the bikers and injure several.
 Recognizing his broad appeal, Ideal creates a line of Evel Knievel action figures.
 During a rafting trip, Knievel, his two sons, and his father-in-law John Bork fall out of the raft.
 Knievel is unable to reach John, who is carried away by the river and dies.

 On August 20, 1974, at the Canadian National Exhibition, Knievel has his sons Kelly and Robbie ride as part of the performance.
 Unable to get a permit to jump the Grand Canyon, Knievel conducts test jumps over Snake River Canyon using rockets.
 The jump is broadcast on closed-circuit television on September 8, 1974, and Knievel gets into a fight with one of the reporters before the jump.
 He ultimately uses the Skycycle X-2 for the jump but the parachute deploys early and the drag prevents Knievel from reaching his intended landing spot.
 He instead crashes into the river bank at the bottom of the canyon but manages to survive.
 The public is dissatisfied and the media criticizes his effort.

 In October 1975, Knievel performs his second stunt since the failed jump over Snake River Canyon.
 He jumps fourteen buses at Kings Island in Mason, Ohio to break his previous record.
-He retires from Jumping in 1980 and retires to Florida.
+He retires from motorcycle jumping in 1980 and moves to Florida.
 The film ends with a compilation of footage of Knievel's jumps and crashes.